MicrosoftDocs/windows-dev-docs/hub/apps/develop/data-access/sqlite-data-access.md

 ## Set up your solution to use the Microsoft.Data.SQlite library

-We'll start with a basic Windows App SDK project, and then install the appropriate Nuget packages.
+We'll start with a basic Windows App SDK project, and then install the SQLite NuGet package.

 All supported versions of Windows support SQLite, so your app does not have to package SQLite libraries.
 Instead, your app can use the version of SQLite that comes installed with Windows.
 This helps you in a few ways.